SaifAttarwala/Auto-Looper-for-YouTube/README.md

 ## 🚀 Usage
 1. Click the extension icon to open the popup.
 2. Toggle the playlist option to enable or disable looping for playlist videos.
-3. Open a YouTube video — it will automatically loop after a couple of seconds, respecting your preferences.
+3. Open a YouTube video, it will automatically loop after a couple of seconds, respecting your preferences.

 ---